Jonathan Sriranganathan: Political career

-2015 State Election
+State politics

 Sriranganathan stood as the Greens candidate for South Brisbane at the 2015 Queensland state election, where he received 21.8% of the primary vote.
 He was defeated by former Labor MP Jackie Trad, and placed third after the Liberal National Party.

-2016 Brisbane City Council Election
+Local politics

 Sriranganathan stood as a candidate for The Gabba Ward at the 2016 Brisbane City Council election, held on 19 March, where he received 31.7% of the primary vote.
-Preferences from the Labor candidate, Nicole Lessio, gave Cr Sriranganathan 55% of the two-party-preferred vote, and he declared victory on 23 March after receiving a concession call from Lessio.
+Preferences from the Labor candidate, Nicole Lessio, gave Sriranganathan 55% of the two-party-preferred vote, and he declared victory on 23 March after receiving a concession call from Lessio.

-He was sworn in on 12 April 2016, becoming the first Greens councillor anywhere in Queensland, and the first of Sri Lankan Tamil heritage.
+He was sworn in on 12 April 2016, becoming both Queensland's first Greens councillor and Queensland's first elected representative of Sri Lankan Tamil heritage in Queensland.

 In 2016, Sriranganathan organised human barricades and protests against the controversial West Village development in West End.
 The development still went ahead but significant changes were made to the design.